usmansbk/blog-draft/markdowns/observer-pattern.md

 </html>
 ```

-In this HTML, we have an un-ordered list element which will hold our todo items, a form element to add a todo item to our list, and finally a `script` element to hold our JavaScript code.
+In this HTML, we have an unordered list element which will hold our todo items, a form element to add a todo item to our list, and finally a `script` element to hold our JavaScript code.

 The _Subject_ will be our todo items.
 So we create an array list to store our todos.